prabhatsharma/kubernetes-the-hard-way-aws/docs/09-bootstrapping-kubernetes-workers.md

 Now ssh into each one of the IP addresses received in last step.

-### Running commands in parallel with tmux
+### Running commands in parallel

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.
+[tmux](https://github.com/tmux/tmux/wiki) or [iTerm2](https://iterm2.com/) can be used to run commands on multiple compute instances at the same time.
+See the [Running commands in parallel](01-prerequisites.md#running-commands-in-parallel) section in the Prerequisites lab.

 ## Provisioning a Kubernetes Worker Node